nataliariano/nataliariano/README.md

 - 💻 I use almost daily: **C#** , **.NodeJS** , **PYTHON**, **REACT**
 - 💻 Lately I use a lot: **AzureAI** **Jupyter Notebooks** , **Watson Studio** , **Powershell**
 - 🎯 I am currently training myself in **Machine Learning **
-- 💬 Talk to me about machine learning, backend development, marketing & startups
+- 💬 Talk to me about machine learning, full stack development, marketing & startups
-- 📅 In my free time I solve programming challenges at Codewars, cook, read, ...
+- 📅 In my free time I solve programming challenges at Codewars, and enjoy to be with my son ...
 - 👯 We can connect and workout with Zumba! 💃🏻
-- ⚡ Fun fact: Hablo Espanol
+- ⚡ Fun fact: Hablo Español
 - 🧑‍💻 Tech I work on :

 <p align="center">